illinois/systems-encyclopedia/src/articles/c-strings.md

 char *strtok_r(char *str, const char *delim, char **saveptr);
 ```

 `strtok` and `strtok_r` are C's string tokenization functions.
 These are significantly more elaborate in specification and implementation than the rest of the functions mentioned here, so we've made a separate article covering how they work.
-You can find the article [here].
+You can find the article [here](../c-strtok).

 <hr class="solid">

-## Common Pitfalls
+## Common pitfalls

 ### Forgetting the `NUL` byte